 A Consumer responds to the Mobile Patient Identity Feed Request with an HTTP Status of 2xx with a Bundle Resource with the type set to “message” and one entry that is a MessageHeader Resource that reports the outcome of processing the Mobile Patient Identity Feed, or an error code, 4xx or 5xx.

-A Consumer who is a Patient Identity Manager shall return an entry for each Patient in the Mobile Patient Identity Feed Request with an entry.response.status set depending on the processing of the Patient resources based on the batch processing rules for FHIR: http://build.fhir.org/http.html#brules.
+A Consumer who is a Patient Identity Manager shall return an entry for each Patient Resource in the Mobile Patient Identity Feed Request with an entry.response.status set depending on the processing of the Patient Resources based on the batch processing rules for FHIR: http://hl7.org/fhir/http.html#brules.
 A status other than 2xx shall also include an OperationOutcome in error.response.outcome explaining the error.

 3.93.4.2.3 Expected Actions

-The Supplier has received the response and continues with its workflow.
-We don’t define any specific actions for a Patient Identity Manager when receiving a Mobile Patient Identity Feed Response from a Consumer.
+The Supplier receives the response and continues with its workflow.

 3.93.5 Security Considerations

-See ITI TF-1: 49.5 for security considerations for the PMIM Profile.
+See ITI TF-1: 49.5 for security considerations for the PMIR Profile.

 See ITI TF-2x: Appendix Z.8 for common mobile security considerations.